Noah’s Ark Site in Turkey

 - Landscape Views | You have beautiful landscape views of the site, Mt.
 Ararat and Little Ararat from the site.

-- Photography | An early morning visit to the site is best for photos, and views of Mt.
-Ararat.
+- Photography | An early morning visit to the site is best for photos, and great views of Mt.
+Ararat if the weather is clear.

-- Food & Drinks | There is a cafe in the visitor’s center where you can enjoy tea if it is open.
+- Food & Drinks | There is a cafe in the visitor’s center where you can drink Turkish coffee, tea, water & soft drinks.

 - Restrooms | There are restrooms on-site.

 - Itinerary | Go to the Noah’s Ark site, then head over to Ishak Pasha Palace.
+Also, go see the anchor stones and Noah’s house near the village of Arzap.
 Another option is making a stop at the site before starting your hike up Mt.
 Ararat.
+We recommend working with a guide to get the most out of your time in Dogubeyazit.

 Noah’s Ark Site Fast Facts